-My wife Peggy, my friend Chuck and I have long wondered at miracles of nature: the continental migrations of fluttering butterflies and moths, the ability of Oregon slugs to find food, the organal minimalism of jellyfish, the scale of a little spider's web, the ability of a bug too small for us to see --to navigate in 3 dimensions, maintain extended flight, identify targets/food, and replicate itself.
+My wife Peggy, my friend Chuck and I have long wondered at miracles of nature: the continental migrations of fluttering butterflies and moths, the ability of Oregon slugs to find food, the biological minimalism of jellyfish, the scale of a little spider's web, the ability of a flying bug --almost too small for us to see --to navigate in 3 dimensions, maintain extended flight, identify targets/food, and replicate itself.

 No less astounding is the apparent linkage among schools of fish and flocks of birds --especially Sandpipers and Starlings, that they should all turn as one, and often in a rapid series of impromptu turns which defy any explanation of a leader barking out orders.

 After years in want of enough time and opportunity to do so, I spotted my quarry in May of 2002: two large flocks of Sandpipers --apparently gathering for the mating season, in and around Pony Slough.
 They appeared as the tide came in --to hunt critters in the mud --possibly by spotting bubbles.
 When they flew together, the flock would flash white, then dark, as we'd see their bright bellies and then their darker top plumage.
-The window of opportunity lasted little more than a week --and never a camera handy --then nothing more for a whole year.
+The window of opportunity lasted little more than a week --and never a camera handy --then nothing more --for a whole year.

 However, in 2003 I caught them on video tape --apparently on the very last day of an ascension event.
-They seemed to know what it was I wanted to see: a series of high performance "S" turns, then they performed a classic climb high into the sky --to disappear, even as seen through my binoculars.
+They seemed to know what it was I wanted to see: a series of high performance "S" turns, and then they performed a classic climb high into the sky --to disappear, even as seen through my binoculars.
 I got the impression that they actually flew into and above the clouds.
-(14 years along now, my 2003 videos look small and grainy, so I suggest similar YouTube videos instead --such as this one (about starlings):
+(15 years along now, my 2003 videos look small and grainy, so I suggest similar YouTube videos instead --such as this one (about starlings):

 For more about Sandpipers and synchronized flight, Google for Wikipedia entries.